joycastai/joycast.driver/README.md

 ### `./scripts/build_to_candidate.sh [flags]`

-Creates signed and notarized PKG installers for distribution.
-Always builds both dev and prod versions.
+Creates signed and notarized PKG installer for distribution.

 **Flags:**
 - `--skip-build` - Skip driver build, use existing drivers (development only)